jbock-java/jbock/README.md

 class PositiveNumberMapper implements Function<String, Integer> {

   @Override
-  public Integer apply(String s) {
+  public Integer apply(String s) { // the input string will not be null
-    // exceptions are fine here, try-catch is not necessary Integer i = Integer.valueOf(s);
-    if (i < 0) {
+    Integer i = Integer.valueOf(s); // exception are ok, no try-catch needed if (i < 0) {
-      // Perform additional validation by throwing any RuntimeException throw new IllegalArgumentException("The value cannot be negative.");
+      throw new IllegalArgumentException("Keep it positive.");
     }
     return i;
   }